d2glaidee/AdvancedBanGUI/README.md

 `/abangui` → paginated list of player heads → click a player → pick an action → choose a reason → done.
 The plugin builds and dispatches the AdvancedBan command automatically.

-Available actions: **Ban, TempBan, Mute, TempMute, Warn, TempWarn, Unban, Unmute, Unwarn, History**.
+Available actions: **Ban, TempBan, Mute, TempMute, Warn, TempWarn, Unban, Unmute, Unwarn, History, BanIp, TempIpBan, Kick, Note**.

 Reasons are loaded from `reasons.yml` which has a built-in guide so you can customize everything without reading external docs.